AyrA/ClipDataEx/README.md

 # ClipDataEx

-ClipDataEx is a tool to exfiltrate data via clipboard.
+ClipDataEx is a tool to exfiltrate data via the clipboard on systems where regular file transfer is disabled.

 It serves as a proof of concept, but is fully functional.
-It may lack a few non-essential features like a progress indicator on the sender side.
+It may lack a few non-essential features like a progress indicator on the sender side, and mesh network support.

+## CAUTION!

+**As mentioned above, this is a proof of concept.**

+The application may not properly check inbound data for protocol conformation, as such, do not use this application if you have potentially untrusted peers.

+Being written in C# it should be safe from most attacks that plague unmanaged languages.

+In general, it's assumed that you control all clients that participate.

 ## Short Description